 JobsFirstNYC Partners with OneTen to Achieve Better Outcomes for Employers and Black Workers

-A National Coalition of Business Leaders Committed to Hiring Black Talent Expands Their Partnership in New York City
+A National Coalition of Business Leaders Committed to Hiring Black Talent Expands Its Partnership in New York City

 For Marjorie Parker, President and CEO of JobsFirstNYC, the partnership with OneTen is an extension of what has always been at the core of the organization's efforts.
 "OneTen is a natural fit with JobsFirstNYC's work to break down barriers and transform systems to increase economic mobility.
 OneTen's focus on a skills-first approach is accelerating long-needed structural changes, unlocking opportunities for qualified Black individuals to access family-sustaining jobs and promoting a more inclusive economy."